Functions #

 goUsage #

-func goUsage(r common.GolangType) string
+func goUsage(r common.GolangType) (string, error)

 Examples: